-ome compiler and assembler options are different between Arm Compiler 5 and Arm Compiler 6, or ave different default values.
-Note his topic includes descriptions of [COMMUNITY] features.
-See Support level definitions on page 1-13.
+Some compiler and assembler options are different between Arm Compiler 5 and Arm have different default values.
+Compiler 6, or Note --- This topic includes descriptions of [COMMUNITY] features.
+See Support level definition tions on page 1-14.

 The following table lists these differences.